7UKECREAT0R/MCCompiled/Tutorials/2aConstants.md

 # Preprocessor Variables
 Before discussing constants, let's go over preprocessor variables once more.
 They are a useful way to make a value that is used multiple times throughout your code.
 This section is the first in the Preprocessor series of guides.
-You can define a preprocessor variable using the command `ppv <name> <value>`, and from there, any time the word `name` comes up it will be replaced with `value` automatically.
+You can define a preprocessor variable using the command `ppv <name> <value>`, and from there, any time the word `$name` comes up it will be replaced with `value` automatically.
 ```
-ppv my_name Luke
+ppv name Luke
-print Hi my name is my_name!
+print Hi my name is $name!
 ```
 Preprocessor variables can be overwritten, added to, multiplied with, compared, and so much more which will be gone over in the next section.